There are lots of reasons you might want to find trending content, including:

 You simply need a little bit of time and patience.

-Essentially all this involves is picking one of the big players in your industry, heading over to their Facebook and/or Twitter page, and scanning through their recent posts.
+Essentially all this involves is picking one of the big players in your industry, heading over to their Facebook and/or Twitter and/or LinkedIn page, and scanning through their recent posts.

 At first, you’ll want to get a feel for the sort of engagement their posts receive on average.
-You’re then looking for posts with engagement that surpases these averages – those are the topics that are really worth paying attention to.
+You’re then looking for posts with engagement that surpases these averages – those are the topics that are really resonating with the industry and people that are following it.

-For example, within a couple of minutes I managed to figure out that Mashable’s tweets average less than 50 retweets and likes.
+For example, within a couple of minutes I managed to figure out that Mashable’s tweets average well under 50 retweets and likes.

-That tells me that people really like this story about Duke the Pyrenees being elected for his third term as a Minnesota town mayor.
+That tells me that people love this story about Duke the Pyrenees being elected for his third term as a mayor of a Minnesota town.

-Quick tip: Watch out for updates that have been artificially inflated by using promoted tweets or on Facebook, boosts.
+Quick tip: Watch out for updates that have been artificially inflated by using paid promotion on Twitter or Facebook.